 For the staff that has just started to work for the SFL, induction programs are organized.
 It is widely known that starting to work in a new environment might not be easy, but it should also not be difficult if the colleagues in the new workplace give a hand; therefore, the purpose in designing these programs is to make the transfer of the new instructor to the SFL smoother and more comfortable.
-At the beginning, a brief presentation is made by the Vice Director who is responsible for new staff (available at http://ydyo.gantep.edu.tr/upload/files/Induction%20-Orientation%20For%20New%20Instructors(1).pdf).
+At the beginning, a brief presentation is made by the Vice Director who is responsible for new staff (available http://ydyo.gantep.edu.tr/pages.php?url=induction-instructor-orientation-51) .
 Following this, each new instructor is assigned a mentor with at least 10 years' experience in the institution.
 This mentoring relationship continues along one module- at least seven or eight weeks.